Special Educational Needs

 Definition of disability: Many children and young people who have SEN may also have a disability under the Equality Act 2010 – that is’…a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities’.
 This definition provides a relatively low threshold and includes more children than many realise: ‘long-term’ is defined as ‘a year or more’ and ‘substantial’ is defined as ‘more than minor or trivial’

 At Aycliffe Community Primary School we can make provision for every kind of frequently occurring special educational need, for instance dyslexia, dyspraxia, speech and language needs, autism, learning difficulties and behaviour difficulties.
 There are other kinds of special educational need which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.

-	The school also currently meets the needs of pupils with an Education, Health and Care plan with the special educational need Autism.
+The school also currently meets the needs of pupils with Education, Health and Care plan's (EHCP).
 Decisions on the admission of pupils with a statement of special educational need or Education, Health and Care plan are made by the Local Authority.

 The admission arrangements for pupils without a statement of special educational needs or Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.

 At Aycliffe Community Primary School we monitor the progress of all pupils six times a year to review their academic progress.
 We also use a range of assessments with all the pupils at various points including the Salford Reading Test, grammar tests, mathematics tests and the statutory assessments.